elkarbackup/elkarbackup-scripts/MySqlDumpAllDatabases.md

 ```

 MySQL dumps will be copied to the "Path" field (example: /root/backups/mysql) and ElkarBackup will save this directory.
+If "Path" directory doesn't exist, it will be created on first execution.

 ### In non-debian based distributions